Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Introduction

 \section{Introduction}

-The solar atmosphere supports a variety of vortices, from small-scale along intergranular lanes \citep{Giagkiozis_2018,Silva_2020} to large vortical structures observed at the supergranular junctions \citep{Requerey_2017, Silva_2018, Chian_2019}.
-The intergranular vortices may hit the upper atmosphere, displaying larger rotational signatures in the CaII and H$\alpha$ core lines\citep{Wedemeyer2012,Dakanalis_2021,Dakanalis_2022} known as chromospheric swirls. \cite{Wedemeyer2012} traced observational signatures of vortices across the solar atmosphere showing that they form a structure called solar tornadoes. \cite{Silva_2024a} identified that solar tornadoes are, in fact, composed of three co-spatial vortices: a classical flow vortex (the kinetic vortex~\cite{Silva_2021}), a magnetic vortex consisting of coherent twisted magnetic fields, and a Poynting flux vortex, characterized by swirling trajectories of energy flow.
+The solar atmosphere supports a variety of vortices, from small-scale along intergranular lanes \citep{Giagkiozis_2018,Silva_2020,Yuan2023,Aljohani_2022,Shelyag_2011} to large vortical structures observed at the supergranular junctions \citep{Requerey_2017, Silva_2018, Chian_2019}.
+The intergranular vortices may hit the upper atmosphere, displaying larger rotational signatures in the CaII and H$\alpha$ core lines \citep{Wedemeyer2012,Dakanalis_2021,Dakanalis_2022} known as chromospheric swirls. \cite{Wedemeyer2012} traced observational signatures of vortices across the solar atmosphere, showing that they form structures often called solar tornadoes. \cite{Silva_2024a} identified that solar tornadoes are, in fact, composed of three co-spatial vortices: a classical flow vortex \citep[the kinetic vortex,][]{Silva_2021}, a magnetic vortex~\citep{Silva_2021} consisting of coherent twisted magnetic fields, and a Poynting flux vortex, characterized by swirling trajectories of energy flow~\citep{Silva_2024a}.

 Numerical simulations have revealed a range of physical processes operating within vortex tubes.
-In high-plasma-$\beta$ layers, hydrodynamic flows can twist magnetic fields \citep{Silva_2021}, generating magnetic shear and launching torsional waves \citep{Fedun2011, Yadav_2021}.
-In contrast, in low-$\beta$ chromospheric regions, the dynamics can become magnetically dominated, with the magnetic field exerting control over plasma motions through magnetic tension and Lorentz forces \citep{Silva_2022,Silva_2024b}.
-Several studies have also highlighted the development of thin current sheets and localized heating at vortex boundaries, suggesting that magnetic shear and current dissipation may be central to vortex-related heating \citep{Yadav_2021, Silva_2021}.
+In high plasma-$\beta$ regions, plasma flows can twist magnetic fields \citep{Silva_2021}, generating magnetic shear and launching torsional waves \citep{Fedun2011, Yadav_2021}.
+In contrast, in low plasma-$\beta$ chromospheric regions, the dynamics can become magnetically dominated, with the magnetic field exerting control over plasma motions through magnetic tension and Lorentz forces \citep{Silva_2022,Silva_2024b}.
+Several studies have also highlighted the development of thin current sheets and localized heating at vortex boundaries, suggesting that magnetic shear and current dissipation may be central to vortex-related heating \citep{Yadav_2021, Silva_2021,Silva_2024a,Kuniyoshi_2025}.
 Vortices have also been linked to increased electromagnetic energy and plasma heating \citep{Kuniyoshi_2023, Kuniyoshi_2024, Silva_2024b, Silva_2024a, przybylski2025}.